Barn Conversions: A Comprehensive Guide

 If your agricultural building fits the following criteria, you can carry out your conversion under Class Q permitted development rights.

-• The farmstead must not be in a conservation area, national park, or Area of Outstanding Natural Beauty (AONB).
+- The farmstead must not be in a conservation area, National Park, or National Landscape (formerly known as an Area of Outstanding Natural Beauty).

 What I Am Allowed To Do Under Class Q?